localvar/localvar/content/posts/2021-2025/full-stack-stress-test/index.en.md

 Moreover, because the cost is so high, I don't think any company can build such a test environment for each development team, that is, all teams must share the same environment.
 So, if there's not an excellent coordination mechanism, the tests conducted by different teams will also affect the test results.

 Test data is another issue.
 The test results will not be reliable if the data of the test environment is not close enough to (or even identical with) the production environment.
-For example, in a Twitter-like system, users like me generally only have a few dozen or hundreds of followers, so it will be fairly easy to notify all my followers in a second when I post a message.
+For example, in a Twitter-like system, users like me generally only have a few dozen or hundreds of followers, so it will be fairly easy to notify all my followers in a second after I post a message.
 But for a celebrity with millions of followers, the situation will be very different.
 Therefore, we cannot simply use simulated data for testing.

-To make the test results reliable, the best way is to import complete production data into the test environment, it looks like an easy job because we can do this by a simple database backup and restore.
+To make the test results reliable, the best way is to import all production data into the test environment, it looks like an easy job because we can do this by a simple database backup and restore.
 But there's a lot of sensitive data in the production environment, copying it to the test environment will greatly increase the risk of data leakage.

 # Issues with the production environment